variantstudios/intelligentinvestingllc.com/_posts/2018-02-08-volatility-is-normal-2017-was-not.md

 ***Is this normal?***
 {: .MsoNoSpacing}

-The short answer is yes.&nbsp; But you don’t have to take my word for it.&nbsp; I’ve done some research!&nbsp; There are a lot of ways to talk about volatility, but at the end of the day most people are considered with how often their portfolio goes down.&nbsp; And more importantly, how often does it go down a lot.&nbsp; I went back and tracked every day of the S&P 500 from 2000 – 2016.&nbsp; That is 4,267 days the market was open.&nbsp; Out of those 4,267 days, the S&P 500 dropped 1% or more 619 times (14.51% of the time) and it dropped 2% or more 195 times (4.57% of the time).&nbsp; To simplify, in an average month the S&P 500 will drop 1% or more 3 times and it will drop 2% or more once.&nbsp; It is normal for the stock market to go down.
+The short answer is yes.&nbsp; But you don’t have to take my word for it.&nbsp; I’ve done some research!&nbsp; There are a lot of ways to talk about volatility, but at the end of the day most people are concerned with how often their portfolio goes down.&nbsp; And more importantly, how often does it significantly goes down.&nbsp; I went back and tracked every day of the S&P 500 from 2000 – 2016.&nbsp; That is 4,267 days the market was open.&nbsp; Out of those 4,267 days, the S&P 500 dropped 1% or more 619 times (14.51% of the time) and it dropped 2% or more 195 times (4.57% of the time).&nbsp; To simplify, in an average month the S&P 500 dropped 1% or more 3 times and 2% or more once.&nbsp; It is normal for the stock market to go down significantly.
 {: .MsoNoSpacing}

 So far in 2018 (including today’s drop of 3.75%), the S&P 500 has dropped 1% or more 4 times (14.81% of the time) and it has dropped 2% or more 3 times (11.11% of the time).&nbsp; The 1% drops are right on the average from 2000 – 2016.
 The 2% drops are about double the average, but it is also a very small sample size.